Couldn’t Pope Gregory have fixed that OTHER calendar problem?

 John Paul II (1978-2005) – Over time, I have developed real mixed feelings about him.
 On one hand, he worked toward bringing down Communism and made efforts towards Christian reconciliation with the Jews.
 Conversely, he was lousy on the sex abuse issue and is retrograde regarding the status of women.
 His comic book was quite popular.

-His greatest achievement, besides being the first pontiff on Twitter, and an appreciation of art, was becoming the first pope since the Gutenberg Bible was printed to reign in office, right after he received news of a warrant for his arrest.
+His greatest achievement, besides being the first pontiff on Twitter, and an appreciation of art, was becoming the first pope since the Gutenberg Bible was printed to resign in office, right after he received news of a warrant for his arrest.
 It already has made it into MAD magazine, and, of course, the Onion.

 The first thing I wrote on Facebook after the surprising announcement was to suggest that the next guy will be from the Americas, Africa, or Asia.
 The cardinal from Ghana had spent time in the Albany area.
 But will the faithful accept a Hispanic, a black, or an Asian?
 I think we’re about to find out.